Zakhar Prilepin: Biography

 In February 2017, Prilepin gave a lengthy interview, in which he revealed that he was leading a volunteer battalion in the self-proclaimed People's Republic of Donetsk.
 The battalion was the 4th Reconnaissance and Assault Battalion of the Special Forces of the Armed forces of DNR, commonly known as Prilepin's Battalion; Prilepin claimed it had been created in July 2016 on his initiative and announced "we will ride on a white horse into any town we've abandoned."
 Prilepin further said he was second in command with the rank of major.
 Prilepin was an influential figure and a celebrity in the DNR and the concept of Malorossiya was seemingly created by him.

 In late July 2018, Prilepin returned "demobilized" to Moscow; the battalion he had served in was disbanded in September 2018.
 Prilepin boasted that the battalion had killed more Ukrainians than any other.
 However, there is no evidence that he took part in any actual combat.
 He is wanted on terrorism charges in Ukraine, and was denied entry to Bosnia-Herzegovina for security reasons.

 On 29 November 2018, he joined the All-Russian People's Front.
 Because of this, he was excluded from The Other Russia political party by its founder Eduard Limonov, who had earlier, together with party members, told Prilepin to choose between the two political structures.

 On 29 October 2019, he created the public movement For Truth (За правду).
 He intended for the movement to be transformed into a political party that will participate in the 2021 legislative election.
 However, the party merged into A Just Russia in February 2021.

 Prilepin strongly supported Russia's renewed invasion of Ukraine in February 2022.
 For his support of the war in Ukraine, Prilepin has been sanctioned by Australia, Canada, the European Union, New Zealand, Switzerland, and the United Kingdom The European Union had included him in the very first round of sanctions on 28 February 2022 on those supporting the invasion.

 In January 2023, Prilepin signed a contract to join the Russian National Guard and fought in Ukraine for a second time.

 Antisemitic controversy

-In July 2012 Prilepin published a short essay titled "A Letter to comrade Stalin", which provoked outrage and accusations of antisemitism.
-In the essay written in the 1st person of collective Jewish consciousness contains "autoaccusations" of antisemitic nature, and "admissions of crimes" against Russian people, culture and economy.
+In July 2012 Prilepin published a short essay titled "A Letter to comrade Stalin", a Stalinist critique aimed at the modern Russian "liberal society", which provoked outrage and was widely regarded as antisemitic.
+The essay, which is a first-person narrative of a collective Jewish consciousness, contains "autoaccusations" of antisemitic nature, and "admissions of crimes" against the Russian people, culture and economy.